osinfra-io/github-terraform-codespace/README.md

 ## Blazing fast cloud IaC developer environments

-Visual Studio Code backed by high performance VMs that start in seconds.
+Visual Studio Code backed by high-performance VMs that start in seconds.

 *Use the full power of Visual Studio Code, including the editor, terminal, debugger, version control, settings sync, and the entire ecosystem of extensions.
-Work in the browser or hand off to your desktop.*
+Work in the browser or hand it off to your desktop.*

 ### Codespaces documentation

-When using any development environment, customizing the settings and tools to your preferences and workflows is an important step.
+Customizing the settings and tools to your preferences and workflows is an important step when using any development environment.
 Codespaces allows for two main ways of personalizing your codespaces.

 [Settings Sync](https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account#settings-sync) - You can use and share Visual Studio Code settings between Codespaces and other instances of Visual Studio Code.